Arda-Tufan/Football_Match_Guesser/README.md

 # BEFORE YOU START;

-Some of the numbers here will be decimal where it shouldn't be.
+Some of the numbers here will be decimal where it seems like it shouldn't be.
 For example average goal expected to be scored by team X will be something like 1.57.
 But, just like nobody has 2.4 children, nobody scores 1.57 goals — this is only an expected value.
 It's the average number of goals expected to be scored by team X if the match were played again and again, heaven forbid.
 So this not an ACTUAL value, it is an expected one!

 # How does this work?